threefoldtecharchive/rivine-UI/doc/PluginTutorial.md

 ```

 After we make such a javascript file, we should cover the additional tools
-Sia-UI gives to its plugins beyond just a sidebar-button.
+rivine-UI gives to its plugins beyond just a sidebar-button.

 ### IPC